Dick Nolan (musician): Early life

 Nolan was born in Corner Brook.
-As a teenager he performed in a local band, the Blue Valley Boys, and sang on a Corner Brook radio show.
+As a teenager, he performed in a local band, the Blue Valley Boys, and sang on a Corner Brook radio show.
 Priscilla Boutcher, the former Mayor of Corner Brook, was Nolan's sister.

 Career

-In the 1950s Nolan moved to Toronto, where he played with local bands and worked at several jobs.
+In the 1950s, Nolan moved to Toronto, where he played with local bands and worked at several jobs.
 He began to record albums of the music of Johnny Cash and other country songs, earning him the nickname "The Johnny Cash of Newfoundland".
 His Blue Valley Boys, which included Corner Brook native Roy Penney, performed regularly at the Horseshoe Tavern, backing up visiting country singers.

-In the 1960s he switched his focus to traditional Newfoundland music and released many albums.
+In the 1960s, he switched his focus to traditional Newfoundland music and released many albums.
 One album, Fisherman's Boy, contained Nolan's signature song Aunt Martha's Sheep and went platinum in just three months.
 Another signature song of his was I's the B'y.

-Two more gold albums followed, and in 1972 he had a hit song, "Home Again This Year".
-That year he was the editor for the folk song collection Newfoundland Songs, published by the Bennett Brewing Company.
+Two more gold albums followed; furthermore, he had a hit song in 1972 with "Home Again This Year".
+That year, he was the editor for the folk song collection Newfoundland Songs, published by the Bennett Brewing Company.
 He continued to release albums of country music and Newfoundland folk songs regularly for many years.

-Nolan appeared at the Grand Ole Opry and national television programs, was nominated for a Juno Award, hosted his own television series and in November 2005, was awarded the Lifetime Achievement Award from the Music Industry Association of Newfoundland and Labrador.
+Nolan appeared at the Grand Ole Opry and national television programs, was nominated for a Juno Award, and hosted his own television series.
+In November 2005, he was awarded the Lifetime Achievement Award from the Music Industry Association of Newfoundland and Labrador.

 In 2009 Dick Nolan was posthumously awarded the Dr. Helen Creighton Lifetime Achievement Award by the East Coast Music Association.